 In August 2018, 15 young public library innovators from Cameroon, Egypt, Ghana, Kenya, Namibia, Nigeria, Sierra Leone, South Africa, Tanzania, Uganda, Zambia and Zimbabwe travelled to Southeast Asia (Indonesia and Malaysia).
 In Indonesia, they attended a workshop on public library innovation and visited public and community libraries.
 In Malaysia, they attended the 2018 IFLA World Library and Information Congress in Kuala Lumpur.

-In June 2019, six young public library innovators from Ghana, Kenya, Namibia and Zambia will travel to Denmark to attend the Next Library 2019 conference, and visit public libraries, including Dokk1 library in Aarhus, which is the venue for the Next Library 2019 conference.
+In June 2019, six young public library innovators from Ghana, Kenya, Namibia and Zambia travelled to Denmark to attend the Next Library 2019 conference, and visit public libraries, including Dokk1 library in Aarhus, which is the venue for the Next Library 2019 conference.

 Ideas for innovative library services